-Article 19 Information exemptions and flexibility clause
+Information exemptions and flexibility clause

-- The information referred to in Articles 15a, 15b and 15c 16, 17 and 18 need not be given when the insurance intermediary or insurance undertaking mediatesdistributor carries out distribution activity in the insurance of large risks, in the case of mediationdistribution by reinsurance intermediaries or reinsurance undertakings, or in relation to professional customers as specified in the Annex I. - Member States may maintain or adopt stricter provisions regarding the information requirements referred to in Chapter VI and in particular Articles 15a, 15b and 15c 16, 17 and 18 provided that such provisions comply with Union law.
+- The information referred to in Articles 15a, 15b and 15c need not be given when the insurance 1. distributor carries out distribution activity in the insurance of large risks, in the case of distribution by reinsurance intermediaries or reinsurance undertakings, or in relation to professional customers as specified in the Annex I. - 2.
+Member States may maintain or adopt stricter provisions regarding the information requirements referred to in this Chapter VI and in particular Articles 15a, 15b and 15c provided that such provisions comply with Union law.
+In particular, Member States may make the personalised recommendation referred to in Articles 15a(5) and 15c(6) mandatory for the sales of any insurance product, or for certain type of insurance products.
+In such a case, those national provisions shall be complied with by relevant insurance distributors operating in that Member State, including those operating under Articles 5 and 6 of this Directive.
 Member States shall communicate to EIOPA and the Commission such national provisions. - 3.
-In order to establish a high level of transparency by all appropriate means, EIOPA shall ensure that the information it receives relating to national provisions is also communicated to consumers, and insurance intermediaries and insurance undertakingsdistributors.
+In order to establish a high level of transparency by all appropriate means, EIOPA shall ensure that the information it receives relating to national provisions is also communicated to consumers and insurance distributors.